-2 The former smelter refers to the approximately 142 acres previously occupied by the East Helena Lead surface water elevation measurements, and streamflow data targeting specific project objectives.
-The CAMP is intended to be utilized in association with other Facility planning and guidance documents, including the Quality Assurance Project Plan (QAPP) for Environmental Data Collection Activities (Hydrometrics, 2015a), and the Data Management Plan (DMP) for Environmental Data Collection Activities (Hydrometrics, 2011).
+1 The former smelter site or Facility refers to the approximately 142 acres previously occupied by the East Helena Lead Smelter.

+Plan (DMP) for Environmental Data Collection Activities (Hydrometrics, 2011).
 These documents include detailed discussions of the project and Facility history and background, as well as requirements for data review, reporting, and management.
 Brief summaries are provided in this CAMP for context.